MicroDevHub/book-store-app/Readme.md

 ## Tech

-Blog web app uses a number of open source projects to work properly:
+Bookstore app uses a number of open source projects to work properly:

 - [React] - A JavaScript library for building user interfaces!
 - [NextJS] - A flexible React framework that gives you building blocks to create fast web applications.